ghulamghousdev/Scheduly/README.md

 - Node.js
 - Express.js

-## Technologies used in Project with the respective versions
+## Technologies and Tools used in Project with the respective versions

 ### IDE